-Gefilte Kraut, Gelupsie, Holishskes, Stuffed Cabbage.
+Gefilte Kroet, Gelupsie, Holishskes, stuffed cabbage.
 This is not fast food, in fact I think making stuffed cabbage requires a kind of Zen approach to cooking.
 I started making the rolls at 8:00 a.m. on Monday morning.
 The cabbage has to be cooked and cooled and the meat mixture prepared.
 I carefully peeled the cabbage leaves and placed them on dish towels that covered the breakfast room table to be sure that I had enough filling for each leaf.
 The stuffed cabbage rolls simmered on the stove top for an hour and then in the oven for several more hours until they were golden and tender.
 My mother always served them over mashed potatoes with the cabbage perched on top and some of the juices poured over the dish.
-For me the appeal of this dish is that you cannot rush the preparation, there are no shortcuts.
+For me the appeal of this dish is that you just cannot rush the preparation, there are no shortcuts.
 So when you want to make something warm and filling and are in the mood to spend some time in the kitchen, try making some gelupsie for your family.

 Stuffed Cabbage